Office for Strategic Coordination of Health Research

 - Professor Dame Anne Johnson – Independent Chair; Professor of Epidemiology and Director of the Centre of Infectious Disease Epidemiology at University College London

-- Professor Chris Whitty – Chief Medical Officer, Department of Health and Social Care, England (DHSC) and National Institute for Health Research (NIHR)
+- Professor Lucy Chappell – Chief Scientific Adviser, Department of Health and Social Care (DHSC) and NIHR CEO

 - Professor Jennifer Rubin – Executive Chair, Economic and Social Research (ESRC) (Deputy, Joy Todd)

-- Professor Fiona Watt – Executive Chair Medical Research Council (MRC) (Deputy, Joe McNamara)
+- Professor John Iredale – Executive Chair Medical Research Council (MRC) (Deputy, Joe McNamara)

 - Dr Phillipa Hemmings – Head of Healthcare Technologies, Engineering and Physical Science Research Council (EPSRC)